MarvinMainz/Origins_of_future/README.md

 # Origins_of_future
-a small project compiling data on the development of future tense.
-Contains both data and writings belonging the project.
+This is a small project compiling data on the development of future tense.
+Contains visualizations and writings belonging the project.

 Starting with the visualizations: